Bachelor of Laws (Hons) LL. B - Part-time

 FETAC Applicants

-Minimum admission requirements for graduates of FETAC awards (former NCVA Level 2 or 3) are a full FETAC award in a course in a cognate area with a distinction grade in at least three modules.
-A full FETAC award normally consists of 8 modules.
+Minimum admission requirements for graduates of FETAC/QQI awards (former NCVA Level 2 or 3) are a full FETAC/QQI award in a course in a cognate area with a distinction grade in at least three modules.
+A full FETAC/QQI award normally consists of 8 modules.
 A full award may be accumulated over more than one academic year.
 Further details can be obtained from the Admissions Office.

 Categories: